Mr. Snerdley tells me that a number of you people have been calling today wanting to talk about the propaganda of the movie 300.

 Aiding and abetting these erotic adventures is the fact that the fame, power, and wealth that these especially brilliant men have received as rewards for their achievement make them very attractive figures to the opposite sex.

-They may have a face like an angry hippo, but thanks to their high status, they somehow manage to ooze sex appeal, much to the disbelief and dismal and dismay of the handsome failures who carry out menial tasks for them.
+They may have a face like an angry hippo, but thanks to their high status, they somehow manage to ooze sex appeal, much to the disbelief and dismay of the handsome failures who carry out menial tasks for them.

 Yeah, how many of you people have seen this?